spindlymist-ikenfell/ikenfell-bestiary/README.md

 # Ikenfell Bestiary

-This is a website for viewing data on the many enemies found in the video game [Ikenfell](https://ikenfell.com).
+[Ikenfell Bestiary](https://ikenfell-bestiary.netlify.app) is a website for viewing data on the many enemies found in the video game [Ikenfell](https://ikenfell.com).

 The data was generated from the game's decompiled source code using [ikenparser](https://github.com/spindlymist-ikenfell/ikenparser).